 After transsphenoidal surgery, where 95% of the pituitary adenoma was removed, in one of my follow-up meetings with the UCSF team, I remember thinking I wanted to do something to help raise the awareness of acromegaly and pituitary disorders so more people could be diagnosed early and properly.
 “I can use my skills to do this”, I thought.
 It is obvious that many people are spending a lot of time trying to educate the world about pituitary disorders, but it is also obvious that the word is not getting out fast and efficiently enough.
 I told Dr. Blevins I wanted to help and get involved and he immediately connected me with a bunch of people and organizations.

-Dr. Blevins and I have developed a great friendship over the last 4 years.
+Dr. Blevins and I have developed a great friendship over the past years.
 I have great admiration for his skills as a doctor and as a friend.
 We’ve spent many moons chatting about how and what to do to help educate and inform.

 Pituitary World News is our first effort to accomplish this.
 The doctor-patient collaborative approach would be very helpful to communicate, not just the medical and scientific knowledge, but also what it is like to live with a chronic condition, right from the horse’s mouth.